kenzaelkouhen/Ghost-app/README.md

 - An IDE of your choice to pull the repo locally and proceed with the steps
 - Hashicorp Terraform and AWS Toolkit extension
 - Optional: AWS CLI
+- An AWS account where you need to create a dummy user with AdministratorAccess Policy.
+Copy the access and secret key somewhere safe to use it later.

 Steps to deploy the Infrastructure Application to AWS and open it in your browser:
 1. Start by downloading the repository locally and change the unique values of the deploy.sh file following your credentials and choosing the putting the region default as "us-east-1".